ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 ## 8. Implementation Plan

-The classifications of individual language extensions will be left to a future proposal, and those discussions can proceed while implementation is ongoing, should this proposal be accepted.
-Thus there is nothing concrete to implement as part of this proposal.
+The classifications of individual language extensions will be left to a future proposal.
+Thus, there is nothing concrete to implement as part of this proposal.

 ## 9. Endorsements